AuraCatPerpinya/reindev_betterchatmod/README.md

 ## What is this?
-This is a simple - but customizable - mod for [ReIndev 2.8.1_04](https://reindev.miraheze.org/wiki/Reindev_Wiki), and for ReIndev's own mod loader called [FoxLoader](https://github.com/Fox2Code/FoxLoader), that aims to improve on the chat of base ReIndev.
+This is a simple - but customizable - mod for [ReIndev 2.8.1_04](https://reindev.miraheze.org/wiki/Reindev_Wiki), and for ReIndev's own mod loader called [FoxLoader](https://github.com/Fox2Code/FoxLoader), that aims to improve the chat of base ReIndev.
 (Which is based on Minecraft Beta 1.7.3)

 If you want a command autocompletion feature, please take a look at the amazing [ReIndev Command Autocomplete](https://github.com/jelliedbanana/ReIndev-CommandAutocomplete) mod.

 (Currently conflicts with this mod, but we do plan to fix that).

 ## Okay cool, but... what does it do?
 What does it currently do:
 - Extended chat logs, default 1024, instead of 50 in base ReIndev.